conda/ceps/cep-recipe-tests.md

 folder of the package.
 The file should be named `tests.json`.
 It should contain a list of dictionaries, where each dictionary is a test definition.

-- Any Jinja or conditionals should be kept in-tact and evaluated at runtime.
+- Any Jinja or conditionals should be kept intact and evaluated at runtime.
   (Question: should the list of tests be filtered?
 Should we introduce a `skip` key instead?)
-- The package content tests are filtered
+- The package content tests are filtered as they are not executed at test-time but at build-time and we can assume that they already passed.
 - The source files for the command tests are copied into the `/etc/conda/test-files/<package-identifier>/<index>/` folder and referenced from the `tests.json` file.
 This is done in order to keep the `info`-folder